SpecDD Language Specification

 Must:

-Validate invoice input before provider calls
+Validate itinerary input before saving

-and before persistence.
+and before updating trip days.

 Extracted Must text: